 Research suggests that several factors may influence the efficacy and outcome of acupuncture treatment.
 These factors include:

 - the method of needling

 - the duration of the acupuncture treatment

-Cupping therapy is often an adjunct treatment to acupuncture or massage therapy.
+Cupping therapy is often an adjunct treatment for acupuncture or massage therapy.
 It is an ancient technique in which suction is applied to areas of the skin using special cups.
-This suction boosts circulation the tissues which can help to reduce joint and muscle pain.
-The BMJ review discusses cupping as a separate therapy and found three trials of wet cupping for chronic low back pain.
-The three trials overall gave inconclusive results for cupping.
-One found cupping reduced pain significantly compared to medication.
-A second trial found significant pain reduction compared to patient’s usual care.
-Whilst the their trial provided no significant difference in pain compared to usual care.
+The suction produced boosts circulation in the tissues and this can help to reduce joint and muscle pain.
+The BMJ review discusses cupping as a separate therapy and found three trials of wet cupping for back pain.
+Overall the results were inconclusive.
+But, one found cupping better than medication for reducing pain.
+While a second trial found cupping therapy better than the patient’s usual care.

-In a more recent trial of adults with an average age of 73, both qigong and yoga have similar benefit for chronic low back pain.
+In a more recent trial of adults with an average age of 73, both qigong and yoga have a similar benefit.